ahoward/sekrets/README.md

 ### Configure things...
 (What things?)
 #### rake sekrets:generate:config

-# Non Rails
+# Non-Rails
-### create an encrypted config file
+## create an encrypted config file

   ruby -r yaml -e'puts({:api_key => 1234}.to_yaml)' | sekrets write config/settings.yml.enc --key 42

-### display it

-  sekrets read config/settings.yml.enc --key 42

-### edit it

-  sekrets edit config/settings.yml.enc --key 42

-### see that it's encrypted

-  cat config/settings.yml.enc
+## Adding files to Git

-### commit it
+## commit it

   git add config/settings.yml.enc

-### put the decryption key in a file
+## put the decryption key in a file

   echo 42 > .sekrets.key

-### ignore this file in git
+## ignore this file in git

   echo .sekrets.key >> .gitignore

-### you now no longer need to provide the --key argument to commands
+## you now no longer need to provide the --key argument to commands

   sekrets read config/settings.yml.enc

   sekrets edit config/settings.yml.enc

-### make sure this file gets deployed on your server
+## make sure this file gets deployed on your server

   echo " require 'sekrets/capistrano' " >> Capfile

 unless deploying to heroku

-### commit and deploy
+## commit and deploy

   git add config/settings.yml.enc
   git commit -am'encrypted settings yo' git pull && git push && cap staging deploy

-### access these settings in your application code

-  settings = Sekrets.settings_for('./config/settings.yml.enc')

-# DESCRIPTION
-  sekrets provides commandline tools and a library to manage and access encrypted files in your code base.

-  it allows one to check encrypted information into a repository and to manage it alongside the rest of the code base.  it elimnates the need to check in unencrypted information, keys, or other sensitive information.

-  sekrets provides both a general mechanism for managing arbitrary encrypted files and a specific mechanism for managing encrypted config files.
+## Additional Comments

-# KEY LOOKUP
+### KEY LOOKUP
 for *all* operations, from the command line or otherwise, sekrets uses the following algorithm to search for a decryption key:

 - any key passed directly as a parameter to a library call will be preferred

 - otherwise the code looks for a companion key file.  for example, given the file 'config/sekrets.yml.enc' sekrets will look for a key at

     config/.sekrets.yml.enc.key

   if either of these is found to be non-empty the contents of the file will be used as the decryption key for that file.  you should *never* commit these key files and also add them to your .gitignore - or similar.

 - next a project key file is looked for.  the path of this file is

     ./.sekrets.key

   normally and, in a rails' application

     RAILS_ROOT/.sekrets.key

 - if that is not found sekrets looks for the key in the environment under the env var

     SEKRETS_KEY

   the env var used is configurable in the library

 - next the global key file is search for, the path of this file is

     ~/.sekrets.key

 - finally, if no key has yet been specified or found, the user is prompted to input the key.  prompt only occurs if the user us attached to a tty. so, for example, no prompt will hang and application being started in the background such as a rails' application being managed by passenger.

 see Sekrets.key_for for more details

-# KEY DISTRIBUTION
+### KEY DISTRIBUTION
   sekrets does *not* attempt to solve the key distribution problem for you, with one exception: